coq/coq/doc/sphinx/language/gallina-extensions.rst

 precisely mimic the usual unfolding rules of constants.
 Projections obey the usual ``simpl`` flags of the ``Arguments`` command in particular.
-There is currently no way to input unfolded primitive projections at the user-level, and one must use the ``Printing Primitive Projection Compatibility`` to display unfolded primitive projections as matches and distinguish them from folded ones.
+There is currently no way to input unfolded primitive projections at the user-level, and one must use the :flag:`Printing Primitive Projection Compatibility` to display unfolded primitive projections as matches and distinguish them from folded ones.